 - Rewards – Credit card issuers often offer incentives to encourage people to apply for and use their cards.
 If your credit card comes with a rewards program, make sure you understand how it works so you can take full advantage of it.
 Rewards may include cash back on certain purchase categories or points you can earn toward travel or merchandise.

-Are you a college student who uses or is thinking about getting a credit card?
-Do you have any tips to share with our readers?
-Share your tips with us in the comments section below.
+Are you a college student?
+Do you have any credit card tips to share with other readers?
+Leave a comment below.